Free energy of the Coulomb gas in the determinantal case on Riemann surfaces: Introduction

 Apart from setting $\beta=1$, another simplification in our computation is that we only consider quasi-subharmonic potentials (see Equation \eqref{ConditionV}), as explained above.
 This will correspond to the case where the support of the droplet is the whole Riemann surface instead of a compact domain of $\mathbb{C}$ as in \cite{Zabrodin_2006}.

 The case of $M$ being a compact Riemann surface is sometimes called the geometric Zabrodin-Wiegmann conjecture.
 It was introduced in \cite{Klevtsov2014RandomNormalMatrices} and was further studied in \cite{KlevtsovQuillen}, also in the determinantal case.
-We note also that the case of integer $\beta$ corresponds to the Laughlin states in quantum Hall effect \cite{KlevtsovGenus} and the version of the geometric Zabrodin-Wiegmann conjecture in this case can be found in \cite{KlevtsovFerrari2014, CanLaskinWiegmann2015}.
-In \cite{Klevtsov2014RandomNormalMatrices,KlevtsovQuillen}, the authors studied the variation of the partition function when changing the metrics on the Riemann surface and proved that the Liouville functional appeared in the variation of the constant term of the expansion.
-This result was indicating the presence of the determinant of the Laplacian in this term because the Liouville functional is involved in the anomaly of the determinant of the scalar Laplacian (see for instance \cite{OSGOOD1988148,POLYAKOV1981207} and Proposition \ref{VarDetSca}).
-In our main result, we will see the explicit expression of the constant term whith the determinant of the scalar Laplacian appearing thus confirming the previous predictions.
+We also note that the case of integer $\beta$ corresponds to the Laughlin states in the quantum Hall effect \cite{KlevtsovGenus,LiebRougerieLocalIncompressibLaughlin} and the version of the geometric Zabrodin-Wiegmann conjecture in this case can be found in \cite{KlevtsovFerrari2014, CanLaskinWiegmann2015,Shen:GeomZabrodin2025}.
+In \cite{Klevtsov2014RandomNormalMatrices,KlevtsovQuillen}, using the results of \cite{BismutGilletSouleQuillenMetric} the authors studied the variation of the partition function when changing the metrics on the Riemann surface and proved that the Liouville functional appeared in the variation of the constant term of the expansion.
+This result was indicating the presence of the determinant of the Laplacian in this term because the Liouville functional is involved in the anomaly, namely the variation of the determinant of the Laplacian when the metric changes, of the determinant of the scalar Laplacian (see for instance \cite{OSGOOD1988148,POLYAKOV1981207}, and Proposition \ref{VarDetSca}).
+In our main result, we will see the explicit expression of the constant term with the determinant of the scalar Laplacian appearing thus confirming the previous predictions.
 The fact that the determinant of the scalar Laplacian appears in the constant term points toward a relation with the Gaussian free field.
-The question investigated in this article is related to problems in random matrix theory, particularly for the Ginibre ensemble \cite{ForresterLogGasesAndRandomMatrices,Ginibre} and some analogous results have been found for the case of the sphere \cite{Ginibre,ByunPartition2023,ByunFreeEnergy2025} and of the torus \cite{Forrester_2006}.
-We also mention that an analogous result was recently obtained for the Integer Quantum Hall state using a different method \cite{Shen:GeomZabrodin2025}.
-Similar questions were also studied on manifolds of higher dimension (see \cite{Berman2014CMP327DetPPLDP+Boso} and the recent article \cite{Eum2025PartitionFunctionDPP}).
+The question investigated in this article is related to problems in random matrix theory, particularly for the Ginibre ensemble \cite{ForresterLogGasesAndRandomMatrices,Ginibre}, which has led to many works in many different settings concerning the potential $V$ (see for instance \cite{ameur2025twodimensionalcoulombgasfluctuations,Byun2024FreeEnergy,AllardForresterLahiryShenPartitionFunction,ByunAnomalousFreeEnergy,BauerschmidtBourgadeNikulaYayTwoDimCoulombQuasiFreeCLT,BBNYLocalDensity2D1OCP,RougerieFreeEnergyHoles}) and some analogous results have been found for the case of the sphere \cite{Ginibre,ByunPartition2023,ByunFreeEnergy2025} and of the torus \cite{Forrester_2006}, see also \cite{BorotGuionnetAsymptoticExpansionBetaMultiCut,BorotGuionnetOneCut} for the 1D-case.